 I started running in 2005 when I did Race for Life then I got the running bug and joined Striders later that year.
 I ran the London Marathon for the first time when I was 50.
 Since then I have run it 5 times, improving my times on each occasion and gaining good for age entry status.
 I have also run Chicago, Edinburgh and Loch Ness marathons although now my preferred distance is half marathon and I ran Valencia half marathon in October 2016.
 I have also volunteered at the 2017 Athletics World Championships.

 I like to see running used to highlight causes and I ran with Amy Hughes in 2014 when she completed her world record 53 marathons in 53 days for charity and in 2016 with Ben Smith who ran 401 marathons to highlight bullying and supporting charities Stonewall and Kidscape.

 It is great to see so many more women in Striders over recent years.
 I want to see age group gender discrimination ended in race categories and challenge this when I come across it as all ages and genders should have their achievements acknowledged.

 I retired in 2015 and this gave me the opportunity to get my priorities right and put running and fitness first and fit other things around it.
 Myself and my partner Ian started the Tuesday daytime Striders session at Millhouses that year which is a friendly relaxed run exploring a variety of routes and ending with a social get together in the park café.
 I have also led a 5k to 10k course and Strength and Technique sessions for Striders.
-I go to the weekly Wood Run sessions lead by Stuart Hale which focuses on technique.

 - Some of the things I have learnt are: